David (The Lost Boys)

-David Powers is a fictional character from the 1987 film The Lost Boys portrayed by Kiefer Sutherland.
-In the film David is initially believed to be the main antagonist of the film, being the head of a gang of vampires in the fictional town of Santa Carla, but he is later revealed to have simply been an underling of Max.
+David is a fictional character from the 1987 film The Lost Boys portrayed by Kiefer Sutherland.
+In the film David is the head of a gang of vampires in the fictional town of Santa Carla.

 The character and Sutherland's performance were well received upon the film's release, and David has gone on to become regarded as an iconic villain in popular culture, having inspired the depiction of vampires both in style as well as characterization since.
-Analysis of his personality and psychology range from focus on his status as an eternal youth, gang leader, murderer and implied homoerotic tendencies.
+Analysis of his personality and psychology range from focus on his status as an eternal youth, gang leader, and murderer, and his implied homoerotic tendencies.

 Appearances

 Film

-David is initially portrayed as the main antagonist of the film and is the head of a gang of vampires in the fictional town of Santa Carla.
-He is later revealed to have simply been an underling of Max, who was the real head vampire.
+David is the head of a gang of vampires in the fictional town of Santa Carla.
+Max, the head vampire of Santa Carla, tries to find a "mother" for David and the rest of the gang in order to curb their wayward behavior.

+Sutherland has stated that David's hairstyle was inspired by British punk rock icon Billy Idol.